wrssc/ray_scripts/README.md

 ## Usage and Documentation

-The following list summarizes each script within this repository.
+The following list summarizes each script within this repository as well as the RayStation module it is intended for.
 Refer to the preamble comments within each script for script-specific documentation.

 | Module | Script | Description |